jonnyggarcia/digitalgarden/src/site/notes/Module - Presentation.md

 - **Finishing**
 	- I maintain a well-organized inventory of all my artworks.
 	- I have name patterns for collages associated with projects.
-	- I can easily search and identify patterns through the use of a cataloging system.
+	- Describe each element with hashtags
+	- Easy search
-	- When collages are printed, they have vital information on the back.
+	- Print: they have vital information on the back.
 	- The destination determines how they will be printed and framed.
 - **Diffusion**
 	- Participating in open call, instagram, and personal website.
+	- 2024: mor open for calls
-	- This year will be engaged in a collaborative project with 2 other artist to produce a proposal for galleries and curators.
+	- 2024: project with 2 other artist to produce a proposal for galleries and curators.
 - **Impact & Engagement**
 	- My collages can be emotionally charged.
 Communicating with neuro divergent minds.
 	- They also reflects the experiences of being an immigrant.